-

 Furthermore, if you lost a loved one in a New York traffic accident due to another party’s fault, you may be able to file a wrongful death claim.
 Our team can help you determine if you are eligible and, if so, represent you in seeking appropriate damages and losses.

-A 35-year-old New York City Police officer was a passenger in a police car going to an emergency call.
-After a collision, our client was rendered unconscious and was admitted to Jacobi Hospital with head and limb injuries.
+A 35-year-old New York City Police officer was admitted to Jacobi Hospital with head and limb injuries after a collision.

 This accident occurred in the Bronx when our client was working on a sanitation truck.
 The driver lost control while making a turn.
 Our client was ejected and the truck ran over his leg.